-Within these specification, authentication leverage digital signatures and are subtypes of AuthenticationOverEC.
+Within these specifications, authentications leverage digital signatures and are subtypes of AuthenticationOverEC.
 Public keys used for checking a solution to an authentication challenge are instances of a complex type, denoted AuthenticationPublicKeyOverEC, which is a subtype of PublicKeyOverEC (see Section 13).
 The type AuthenticationPublicKeyOverEC is an abstract type.
 A AuthenticationPublicKeyOverEC instance will always be an instance of a concrete subtype of AuthenticationPublicKeyOverEC.
 Private keys used for solving an authentication challenge are instances of a complex type, denoted AuthenticationPrivateKeyOverEC, which is a subtype of PrivateKeyOverEC (see Section 13).
+The type AuthenticationPrivateKeyOverEC, which is a subtype of PrivateKeyOverEC (see Section 13).
 The type AuthenticationPrivateKeyOverEC is an abstract type.
-A AuthenticationPrivateKeyOverEC instance will always be an instance of a concrete subtype of AuthenticationPrivateKeyOverEC.
+A AuthenticationPrivateKeyOverEC instance will always be an instance of a concrete subtype of PrivateKeyOverEC (see Section 13).
+The type AuthenticationPrivateKeyOverEC is an abstract type.
+A AuthenticationPrivateKeyOverEC instance will always be an instance of a concrete subtype of AuthenticationPrivateKeyOverEC instance will always be an instance of a concrete subtype of AuthenticationPrivateKeyOverEC.